canonical/k8s-snap/docs/src/snap/howto/two-node-ha.md

-# Two-Node Active-Active High-Availability using Dqlite
+# Two-Node High-Availability with Dqlite

 High availability (HA) is a mandatory requirement for most production-grade Kubernetes deployments, usually implying three or more nodes.